jaffarbh/accuval/README.md

 ### Required parameters

 #### `postcode`
 A valid UK postcode, i.e. HA9 0FR.
-Currently only Britain and Wales are supported. **Please note that whitespaces aren't allowed, so in the example above using curl, whitespaces are replaced with the '+' symbol.**
+Currently only England and Wales are supported. **Please note that whitespaces aren't allowed, so in the example above using curl, whitespaces are replaced with the '+' symbol.**

 #### `type`
 - The property type,  which can one of: